Consumer Guide

 Offset Commit

 Control how offsets are committed.
-When auto-commit is enabled (the default), Krafka automatically commits offsets during each poll() call when the commit interval has elapsed, and also during close():
+When auto-commit is enabled (the default), Krafka automatically commits offsets during each poll() call when the commit interval has elapsed, during close(), and before partition revocations during rebalances (so the new partition owner sees up-to-date committed positions):

 use krafka::consumer::Consumer;